-While forecasts will never be perfect, in the past, they have been more balanced.
-The AHA remains concerned that there is a more systemic issue with IGI's forecasting that biases towards under-forecasting growth.
-Indeed, as AHA noted in prior comment letters, one such factor may be CMS' use of the Employment Cost Index (ECI) to measure changes in labor compensation in the market basket.10 By design, the ECI cannot capture changes in costs driven by shifts between different categories of labor; CMS itself has recognized this shortcoming.11 Yet, one major labor market change over the last several years has been increased utilization of contract labor.
-Therefore, the ECI may not be adequately capturing employment and labor cost growth.
-AHA continues to stand ready to work with CMS to examine the market basket compensation indices and proxies to improve the accuracy of these measures.
+While forecasts will never be perfect, they have been more balanced in the past.
+The AHA is concerned that there is a more systemic issue with IHS Global's forecasting that biases towards under-forecasting growth.
+Indeed, as AHA noted in prior comment letters, one such factor may be the use of the Employment Cost Index (ECI) to measure changes in labor compensation in the market basket.
+By design, the ECI cannot capture changes in costs driven by shifts between different categories of labor; CMS